 Designed for English language learners.
 Introduces learners to the writing process and academic writing in English.
 Focuses on writing effective sentences, basic paragraph writing, and reviewing English grammar.
-Prerequisite: Pre-enrollment testing (CPT) into WR 090 The Write Course and a writing sample at an appropriate level.
+Prerequisite: Successful completion of ENL 050W Survey of Basic Writing Skills for ELLs ("C" or better) or appropriate placement scores Required: A writing sample at an appropriate level.
+Recommended: Placement into ENL090R Strategies for Effective Reading for ELLs or RD090 College Success & Reading Strategies.